Ford Emissions FAQs

-Time limits apply to claiming but we are unable to advise you on the time limits applicable in Scotland.
+Time limits apply to bringing these claims but we are unable to advise you on the time limits applicable in Scotland.
 You should seek advice from a Scottish lawyer to confirm the position.

 Yes, you will still be able to claim whether your vehicle was bought new or second hand.

-For those clients who are eligible to bring a claim under the Consumer Protection from Unfair Trading Regulations 2008 (“CPUT”) (those being people who bought their vehicle on or after 1 October 2014, via an approved dealer or using approved finance and for non-business use) are entitled to recover a discount on payments made, ranging from 25% to 100%.
-The compensation recoverable under other types of claim is more dependent on proving loss and a lower amount may be recoverable than under CPUT.
+Those clients who are eligible to bring a claim under the Consumer Protection from Unfair Trading Regulations 2008 (“CPUT”) (those being people who bought their vehicle in the last 6 years, via an approved dealer or using approved finance and for non-business use) may be entitled to recover a discount on payments made, ranging from 25% to 100%.
+The compensation recoverable under other types of legal claim will be more dependent on proving loss.

 This is the first time that these types of claims are being brought against Ford in the English courts.
-Leigh Day is one of the country’s leading law firms and bringing group actions on behalf of consumers is one of our key areas of speciality.
+However, we are one of the country’s leading law firms and bringing group actions on behalf of consumers is one of our key areas of speciality.

-We are also acting on behalf of vehicle owners against Mercedes, Nissan, Renault, Vauxhall, Porsche, Audi, Jaguar Land Rover and other Volkswagen Group vehicles for similar allegations concerning ‘defeat devices’ that enable them to cheat emissions tests.
+We are also acting on behalf of diesel vehicle owners against Mercedes, Nissan, Renault, Vauxhall, Porsche, Audi, Jaguar Land Rover and other Volkswagen vehicles.

 Leigh Day is one of the country's leading law firms.
 We are not a claims management company.